 I served as a vocational instructor with the THEOBC College.
 The college specialised in giving vocational training and finding employment for adults with or recovering from mental illness.
 I also served as the Union Safety Steward for 5 years.

-In my seven years at THEOBC, I developed five work ready programs from scratch.
-This included the development of vocational curriculum, lesson plans and lesson material, and delivering training curriculum for Warehousing, Sales and Service, Retail Sales, Customer Service, First Aid, Personal Presentation, Interpersonal Communication Skills, WHMIS, Institutional Environmental Services, Building Services - 250 hour Certificate and 500 hour Diploma level programs.
-I delivered training in Job Seeking courses that included training basic computer skills for Microsoft Word and Microsoft Excel.
-I developed and delivered practical skills training (wall papering, painting, etc.) to adults that were not work ready.
+In my seven years at THEOBC, I developed five work-ready programs from scratch.
+This included the development of vocational curriculum, lesson plans and lesson material, and delivering training curriculum for Warehousing, Sales and Service, Retail Sales, Customer Service, First Aid, Personal Presentation, Interpersonal Communication Skills, WHMIS, Institutional Environmental Services, Building Services - 250-hour Certificate and 500-hour Diploma level programs.
+I delivered training in Job Seeking courses that included training in basic computer skills for Microsoft Word and Microsoft Excel.
+I developed and delivered practical skills training (wallpapering, painting, etc.) to adults who were not work-ready.

 The assignment included a Needs Assessment, Objectives and Learning Tasks, Development of Lesson Plans, a Curriculum Guide, and an Integration Assignment.
 The safety course topics included: The New OH&S Regulation, Confined Spaces and Dangers, Confined Space Program, De-energization & Lockout, Chemical and Biological Substances (WHMIS), Asbestos Removal-Abatement-and-Containment, Fall Protection, and Using an Instructional Guide to Deliver a Lesson.